wiggick/POIUtility/README.md

  The query mechanism now returns the query with the proper column names if a header row is available.

+* Added comment and comment author support for cells.
+(4/12/2019)
 * Added support for Apache POI 4.0.1
 * Added  Mark Mandel's JavaLoader.cfc
 * hex color find nearest for xls